 Focus on getting better each and every day.
 You don’t have to be perfect to make progress.

-Learn to discern your next move.
-Sometimes your life will demand that you be in the driver’s seat and sometimes you’ll be better off in the passenger’s seat.
+Sometimetimes life will demand that you be in the driver’s seat, but sometimes you’ll be better off in the passenger’s seat.
 A key concept in how to be successful is being okay with being a student and not the teacher.
-Sit at the teacher’s feet—in this case, the teacher is your tribe.
-Allow your tribe to shed light on your blind spots then make yourself available to be coached.
+Allow your colleagues to shed light on your blind spots then make yourself available to be coached.
 Being available and open to coaching is truly the heartbeat of your success.

-You were born for greatness and to help others discover the greatness inside of themselves.
-So stand up tall, pump your chest out and boldly say, “I don’t know.”
-Then, take a step back and let your tribe go to work.
-For everything you don’t know, somebody does!
-When we continue to “fake it til we make it,” we rob ourselves of interactions that are designed to build character through organically connecting with others.
-Your journey won’t look like your neighbors and that’s okay!
+You were born for greatness and to help others discover the importance inside of themselves.
+Be honest and admit when you don’t know something.
+Take a step back and let others teach you how to be successful in all aspects of your work.
+When we continue to “fake it till we make it,” we rob ourselves of interactions that are designed to organically build character and connect with others.
+Your journey won’t look like your neighbor’s, and that’s okay!
 Learn how to be successful by realizing that you don’t already know everything.
 The sooner you admit it, the quicker you will fill the missing gaps in your career.